TeamSOBITS/speech_recognition_nemo/README.en.md

    ```
 3. Start the Action Client and send the text you want to speak.

+    It is recommended to set the feedback interval to at least 1.5 seconds.

     Recorded audio is saved in the **sound_file** directory.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>